mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 [RDDs](https://spark.apache.org/docs/latest/api/scala/#org.apache.spark.rdd.RDD)
 and
 [DStreams](https://spark.apache.org/docs/latest/api/scala/#org.apache.spark.streaming.dstream.DStream)
-and persist outcomes into Cassandra or Elastic Search database.
+and persist outcomes into Cassandra or ElasticSearch database.
 On production Spark application is deployed on YARN or Mesos cluster, and everything is glued with ZooKeeper.
 Big picture of the stream processing architecture is presented below: